 You Are Unconsciously Attracted

 For you then, the first piece of the combination lock is that you are unconsciously attracted to someone who will have some of both the positive but also negative traits of your primary caregivers.
 You can keep fighting and have the dream change to a nightmare or you can reframe their insight, as nature or God or the universe, giving you a second chance to get needs met that were not met the first time around.
 Armed with this insight you now have a chance to do things differently.

 This is not as complicated as it may seem.
 And it is not just theory for me; it is very personal.
 I will use myself as an example of how this played out for my wife and me.
 I grew up in a boarding school where I really didn’t learn how to deal with feelings very well.
 My wife had an alcoholic father when she was young, who didn’t meet her legitimate feeling needs.
 Whom does she marry?
 Someone who is also unable to meet those feeling needs.
 As we both became more conscious (thanks to Imago Relationship Therapy) and as I started to meet her authentic feeling needs, that part of me that was stunted growing up, started to heal.

-Harville and Helen’s insight is that your unconscious has chosen a partner, who will activate needs that weren’t met as a youngster.
+Harville and Helen’s insight is that your unconscious has chosen a partner.
+This partner will activate needs that weren’t met as a youngster.
 By becoming more aware and as you each start to meet those needs of your partner, you really are healing yourselves.
 It is a win-win.